Hair Over 50: How to Stop Your Hair from Aging You

 The most important thing to me is keeping both my cut and color fresh.
 It is on the calendar like clockwork.
 I have also embraced not washing my hair as often.
 Now it’s usually every other day.
 That seems to be what works best for my hair and workout routines.
 I am sorry, but if I get really sweaty I have to wash my hair.

 I use a good hair dryer and do not use the hottest setting.
 With the latest cut, I don’t use any other heat and use velcro curlers in my hair on day 2.
+Every once in a while I will pull out my curling iron and curl my hair.
+I have found this T3 curling iron to be gently on my hair and not fry it.
+Being able to choose the size of barrel that I use is a plus.
+I alternate between this one and this one, depending upon the type of curl I want.

 Here are a few other things that I have found that work great on my fine hair.

 - Change the shampoo and conditioner that I use every quarter.
 Yes I have a rotation.
 They do not go bad.
+My favorite brands are Olaplex, Amika, and Alterna.

 - I use a heavy duty conditioner once a week to do a deeper condition.
+This conditioner/mask makes my hair feels so soft and hydrated.

 - Use a color enhancing shampoo after my regular shampoo to keep my color looking its best.
 I alternate between 2 different colors, steel and cocoa linked below.